 The catechist makes a transition from reflection on the Scripture to discussion on the teaching of the Church.

 There are some things we must never do, as individuals or as a society, because they are always incompatible with love of God and neighbor.
-These intrinsically evil acts must always be rejected and never supported.
-A preeminent example is the intentional taking of human life through abortion.
-It is always morally wrong to destroy innocent human beings.
-A legal system that allows the right to life to be violated on the grounds of choice is fundamentally flawed.
+Such actions are so deeply flawed that they are always opposed to the authentic good of persons.
+These are called "intrinsically evil" actions.
+They must always be rejected and never supported.
+A prime example is the intentional taking of innocent human life, as in abortion and euthanasia. . . .
+A legal system that violates the basic right to life on the grounds of choice is fundamentally flawed.

 Discuss the following with the students: